midorinom/midorinom/README.md

 <img src="/images/Vercel_Postgres.png" alt="Vercel Postgres" title="Vercel Postgres">
 <img src="/images/Vercel_Blob.png" alt="Vercel Blob" title="Vercel Blob">
 </div>
-A remastered version of my previous project Maplestory Tracker.
-It is still a work in progress.
+Still a work in progress.
+It is a remastered version of my previous project, Maplestory Tracker.
+The aim is to make big improvements all around in performance, scalability, serch engine optimisation (SEO), user experience, aesthetics and design, as well as a more organised and maintainable codebase.

 ### <a href="https://github.com/midorinom/BlossomzBot">BlossomzBot</a> 🤖
 <div style="display:flex">